-Call it Color Psychology or whatever you will, but color has a direct influence on our physiology, behavior and ability to lead a nourished life.
+Call it whatever you will, but color has a direct influence on our physiology, behavior and ability to lead a nourished life.

-A Travelodge UK survey of 2000 British about their sleep and the color of their bedrooms.
+Travelodge UK surveyed 2000 British about their sleep and the color of their bedrooms.

 The results show precisely what Feng Shui has been saying for a couple thousand years: in particular, that those with blue bedrooms sleep the most, an average of 7 hours and 52 minutes a night and those with caramel colored bedrooms are having more sex, on average three times per week.

-Blue is a wavelength that, as Chris Idzikowski, Sleep Expert from the Edinburgh Sleep Centre comments: “This is an amazing result, as there are specialised receptors called ganglion cells in the retina part of our eyes, which are most sensitive to the colour blue.
+Blue is an especially noticeable wavelength in its result on our health, as Chris Idzikowski, Sleep Expert from the Edinburgh Sleep Centre comments: “This is an amazing result, as there are specialised receptors called ganglion cells in the retina part of our eyes, which are most sensitive to the colour blue.
 These receptors feed information into an area deep in our brain that controls 24 hour rhythms, and affects how we perform and feel during the day.
 That interaction between light, sleep and wakefulness is supremely important.”

 According to Feng Shui, light blue and light green are colors that inspire independence, in a spa-like fashion, with the focus on self and healing.
 Flesh tones are colors that inspire nourishment, connection and warmth.
 It’s been that way for thousands of years not because anyone “said so” but because it’s our body’s natural physiological response.
 Look past the cultural markers and instead on Light’s influence on our body and it’s responses.
 It’s fascinating!